 To continue or not to continue?

 For a better maintained, but still highly remote backpacking trip consider accessing the Waimanu Valley from the other direction.
-You can access this trail via Waipio Valley, which we guide you to on the Shaka Guide North Island Tour.
+You can access this trail via Waipio Valley, which we guide you to on the Shaka Guide North Island Jungle Adventure Loop.

-But you can hike the Pololu Valley virtually on Google Maps from the... comfort... of your own home.
+- You can hike the Pololu Valley virtually on Google Maps from the comfort of your own home.

-If you’ve got any questions or know any other useful information about Pololu Valley, don’t be afraid to leave a comment below!
+If you’ve got any questions or know any other useful information about Pololu Valley, let us know on Facebook or Instagram!